eliastor/course-golang-syseng-101/unit6/README.md

 **How to test yourself**

-Same as in previous exercise, but by default the first test must also return response: in terminal 2 similar message must appears:
+Same as in previous exercises, but by default the first test (`curl -v http://localhost:8080/cycle/`) must also return response: in terminal 2 similar message must appears:

 ```